clburlison/clburlison.com/_posts/2014-10-23-munkirepo-guide-part-3.md

 Before we get to far you might want to head over to [Part 1 - Setting up the munki repo](/munkirepo-guide-part-1/) or [Part 2 - Setting up mandrill](/munkirepo-guide-part-2/).
 Parts 1 and 2 are not technically required for MunkiReport by you will want to have an understanding of how the other components of your munki server work before setting up the reporting server.

-If you have no idea what MunkiReport is go check out this [Demo site](https://munkireportphp-nbalonso.rhcloud.com/) hosted by [Noel](http://www.nbalonso.com/).
-Noel has a custom color scheme but it should give you an idea of the system.

 ![]({{ site.url }}{{ site.baseurl }}/images/2014-10-23/mr.png)

 # The Install